-Rodrigues et al. in [7] present BASE, which extends the BFT protocol described in [20] with data abstraction techniques in order to mask software errors.
+Rodrigues et al. in [7] present BASE, which extends the BFT protocol described in [23] with data abstraction techniques in order to mask software errors.
 The abstraction layer hides implementation details and allows the reuse of off-the-shelf software components.
 Replicas are periodically rejuvenated, rebooting from a clean state.
-Authors in [21] propose splitting the system into a synchronous component that activates periodic rejuvenation and an any-synchronous subsystem that includes the payload application.
-This model has been adopted later in other papers [5], [6], [22], [23].
+Authors in [24] propose splitting the system into a synchronous component that activates periodic rejuvenation and an any-synchronous subsystem that includes the payload application.
+This model has been adopted later in other papers [5], [6], [25], [26].
 In particular, authors in [5] enhance proactive rejuvenation with reactive recovery, which allows the recovery of replicas as soon as they are detected or suspected of being compromised.
 The proposed solution guarantees the availability of the minimum number of replicas required to make progress by using 2k additional replicas, where k is the maximum number of replicas that recover at the same time.
-In our paper we also describe how to adapt our protocol to work with 3f + 2k + 1 replicas, and separate the proactive recovery logic from the replication engine.
+In our paper we also describe how to adapt our protocol to work with 3f+2k+1 replicas, and separate the proactive recovery logic from the replication engine.
 However, in contrast to [5] we avoid any direct interaction between these two modules because the bidirectional communication between the trusted proactive recovery logic and the untrusted application could open the possibility for potential attacks.

-Theoretical models for proactive recovery have been presented in [11] and [24].
-The paper in [11] compares different system configurations under parallel attacks (multiple healthy replicas are attacked at the same time) and serial attacks (only a single healthy replica is attacked at a time).
-That theoretical model computes the system availability, defined as the proportion of time in which the number of intruded replicas is at most f, by varying the time $\delta$ between rejuvenations of different replicas.
-Specifically, the model computes the system availability in the presence of parallel ( $\delta = 0$ ) and serial ( $\delta > 0$ ) rejuvenation schemes.
-[24] instead presents a theoretical assessment of FOREVER, a service that enhances the resiliency of intrusion-tolerant replicated systems through recovery and diversity, which is implemented through operating systems and configuration diversity rules.
+Theoretical models for proactive recovery have been presented in [11] and [27].
+The model in [11] computes the system availability by varying the time between rejuvenations of different replicas, adopting parallel and serial rejuvenation schemes.
+[27] instead presents a theoretical assessment of FOREVER, a service that enhances the resiliency of intrusion-tolerant replicated systems through recovery and diversity, which is implemented through operating systems and configuration diversity rules.
 The theoretical model evaluates the system failure probability by varying the rejuvenation rate.
 The authors also consider the probability of common vulnerabilities in their model.
 In our work we concentrate on serial rejuvenations and do not consider the common vulnerabilities among replicas due to the high entropy among variants generated by the MultiCompiler.
-In addition, we define the rejuvenation rate taking into account the size of the state that may need to be transferred and the time to transfer it, while the models in [11] and [24] are designed for stateless systems.
+In addition, we define the rejuvenation rate taking into account the size of the state that may need to be transferred and the time to transfer it, while the models in [11] and [27] are designed for stateless systems.

 The closest work to ours is presented by Schneider et al. in [4].
 The paper presents proactive obfuscation, a method that uses semantic-preserving code transformations to create replicas that are likely to share few vulnerabilities.
 The proposed solution relies on a component trusted to periodically initiate proactive obfuscation (as in our system), during which one replica at a time reboots from a fresh copy of the application code and a clean copy of the state is obtained from other replicas through an internal service network.
 This approach is used to implement two prototypes: a distributed firewall and a distributed storage service, both with small state size (few hundreds kilobytes) and arbitrary rejuvenation rate (on the order of minutes).
-In our work instead we augment the built-in operating system tools with a compiler-based diversification engine and support large-state applications.
+In our work instead we augment the built-in operating system tools with a compiler-based diversification engine and support largestate applications.